-The Pet Pantry's mission is to distribute pet food and related pet items to families in need in order to keep pets and their families together in times of hardship.
-We continue to serve low-income residents, veterans, senior citizens, disabled citizens, and more.
+Serving Southeastern Massachusetts, the Pet Pantry's mission is to distribute pet food and related pet items to families in need in order to keep pets and their families together in times of hardship.
 We also hold fundraisers and events to educate our community to the growing epidemic of hungry pets.
 Read more about us.

 Why We Do What We Do

 While working at an animal shelter (APCSM), one of the worst experiences was having to witness the grief when a family surrendered their animal to us.
 Many of these people had to surrender the animals for reasons related to finances.
 Some people were just in a transition and if they had only had some resources they could’ve kept their animals.
 It was clear that these people loved their animals dearly.
 There were a lot of tears shed during those appointments and I’d be lying if I said that the other staff members and I didn’t cry behind the scenes as well.

 I cannot imagine having to be in a position to give up my dog or cat - the most loving creatures in my life.

 I will never forget the last goodbyes.
 I will never forget having to pull a dog away from its family and the look on his or her face when I put them in a kennel, full of fear and

 confusion as their life was about to be changed forever.
 I will never forget watching a cat reluctantly crawl into its new temporary home - a small, metal cage, cowering away from us and trembling in

 fear of its new unfamiliar surroundings.
 Everything that they knew was about to be shattered into pieces.
 When I heard about The Pet Pantry I knew I had to get involved.
 I signed on because

 I believed I could make a difference.
 I witnessed the problem firsthand and saw a potential solution to many of these cases.

 Who We Serve